perlDreamer/WebService-Shippo/README.md

 all likelihood the installation will complete without running all of its tests.

-You probably ought to run those tests.
+You should probably run those tests.

 Before installing the distribution, you should be in possession of a set of Shippo API Authentication Tokens.
 You can get these by registering for